nlukic97/Final-project-3rd-trimester/readme.md

 5. You may now view this project in your localhost url - provided by your terminal.
 ---
 # API structure
+- **localhost:8087/api/items**
-- **localhost:8087/api/items** - a get request will show us all the items we have in our database table.
-A post request to this url will submit a new order from the frontend side and display the order on the "orders" page of the admin section.
+-- a **get** request to this url will return all the items we have in our database table "items"
+- **localhost:8087/api/orders**
+-- A **post** request to this url will submit data to the database tables "orders" and "item_order".
+- **localhost:8087/api/faq**
-- **localhost:8087/api/faq** - A get request will display all of the FAQ from our database table.
+-- A **get** request to this url returns all the FAQ from our database table "faq".
+---
+# Extra notes
+## 1. Frontend project
+- reads for a cookie every time a view is loaded, and creates a cookie when the "accept cookies" prompt is confirmed - stopping the prompt from appearing when loading a new view.
+- has a custom 404 page
+## 2. Backend project
+- has mandatory image uploads when creating a new item.
+However, it has optional image changing when editing an item.
+Uploading a new item image will delete the old item's image.
+- has a custom 404 page